Introduction to Web Application Testing

 It tests the response time of the application under varying amounts of load.
 It also measures the application server and the database’s capacity.

 - Soak Test

 It is also known as endurance testing.
-It measures the memory utilization and CPU utilization under high load.
+It measures memory utilization and CPU utilization under high load.

 - Spike Test

 As the name suggests, the application is put through fluctuating load and its performance is measured.
-For example, sudden decrease and increase of the number of users trying to access the application and see how the application handles these spikes.
+For example, sudden decrease and increase in the number of users trying to access the application and see how the application handles these spikes.